 Depending on their country of citizenship, they may need to apply either for a Temporary Resident Visa (TRV, or “entry visa”) or an Electronic Travel Authorization (eTA) that allows them to travel to Canada.
 If your family members will accompany you to Canada, they can either apply at the same time as you or join you after you have arrived.

-To ensure that your family members travelling without you are admitted to Canada as visitors for the length of your study permit, be sure to send them copies of your study permit, Temporary Resident Visa (if you have one) and passport for them to present to the authorities at the Canadian port of entry (airport or border crossing).
+To ensure that your family members traveling without you are admitted to Canada as visitors for the length of your study permit, be sure to send them copies of your study permit, Temporary Resident Visa (if you have one), and passport for them to present to the authorities at the Canadian port of entry (airport or border crossing).

-Most spouse/partners come to Canada as visitors first and apply for a work permit after they are in Canada.
+Most spouses/partners come to Canada as visitors first and apply for a work permit after they are in Canada.